Google Analytics can be an incredibly powerful tool for optimizing your site’s user experience.

 3. Prioritise your actions

-• Impact – Is it going to marginally improve content, or will it fix a huge usability issue that is costing us conversions?
+- Impact: Is it going to marginally improve content, or will it fix a huge usability issue that is costing us conversions?

-• Effort – Is this a tiny content tweak that can be made in the CMS, or the introduction of a whole new site feature that needs building from scratch?
+- Effort: Is this a tiny content tweak that can be made in the CMS, or the introduction of a whole new site feature that needs building from scratch?

-4. Compare historical trends (where relevent)
+4. Compare historical trends (where relevant)

 5. Assign a value to goals